This site requires a more recent version of Adobe Flash Player to function properly.

 Weakness in global demand for iron ore

 China is the largest consumer of steel in the world, accounting for around half of global steel consumption.
 Iron ore is one of the chief raw materials in the production of steel.
 Thus, China is also the largest consumer of iron ore in the world.
 It accounts for around two-thirds of the seaborne iron ore trade.
 International iron ore prices are largely determined by Chinese demand, since China is also the largest consumer of iron ore in the world.
-Chinese steel demand declined for two consecutive years in 2014 and 2015.
-Going forward, the demand for iron ore will be heavily contingent upon steel production in China.
+Chinese steel demand declined for two consecutive years in 2014 and 2015 and is expected to decline in 2016 as well.
+Going forward, the demand for iron ore will be heavily contingent upon the demand for steel and the production of the commodity in China.
 If steel production does not pick up sufficiently, the growth in iron ore prices will remain subdued.

 Oversupply of iron ore

-Weakness in demand for iron ore and an increase in production by iron ore majors has resulted in an oversupply situation.
-Due to an extended period of low iron ore prices, high-cost miners have curtailed production.
-As a result, the worldwide surplus of seaborne iron ore supply is expected to decline to 34 million tons in 2017, from an expected surplus of 46 million tons in 2016.
-However, with oversupply expected to prevail in the near term, the growth in iron ore prices will remain muted.
+Weakness in demand for iron ore and the ramp up of production by major iron ore mining companies has resulted in an oversupply situation.
+The worldwide surplus of seaborne iron ore supply is expected to widen from around 33 million tons in 2016 to around 100 million tons in 2018.
+The persistent oversupply situation will limit the upside for iron ore prices.

 How Does Trefis Modelling Work?